RandomInternetPreson/Lucid_Vision/README.md

    **Notes about 4-bit MiniCPM:**
    *  It might not look like the model fully unloads from vram, but it does and the vram will be reclaimed if another program needs it
    *  Your directory folder where the model is stored needs to have the term "int4" in it, this is how the extension identifies the 4bit nature of the model

+7. If you want to use **Bunny-v1_1-Llama-3-8B-V**, download it here: https://huggingface.co/BAAI/Bunny-v1_1-Llama-3-8B-V

+    **Notes about Bunny-v1_1-Llama-3-8B-V:**
+    *  When running for the first time the model needs internet access so it can download models--google--siglip-so400m-patch14-384 to your cache/huggingface directory.
+This is an additional 3.5GB file the model needs to run.

 ## Updating the config file

-7. Before using the extension you need to update the config file; open it in a text editor *Note No quotes around gpu #:
+8. Before using the extension you need to update the config file; open it in a text editor *Note No quotes around gpu #:
 ```
 {
     "image_history_dir": "(fill_In)/extensions/Lucid_Vision/ImageHistory/",